jquery/jquery-migrate/warnings.md

 ### \[nodeName\] JQMIGRATE: jQuery.nodeName() is deprecated

 **Cause:** This public but never-documented method has been deprecated as of jQuery 3.2.0.
+It will be removed in jQuery 4.0.

 **Solution:** Replace calls such as `jQuery.nodeName( elem, "div" )` with a test such as `elem.nodeName.toLowerCase() === "div"`.

 ### \[cssProps\] JQMIGRATE: jQuery.cssProps is deprecated

 **Cause:** The `jQuery.cssProps` property is a public but undocumented object that allows CSS properties with one name to be mapped into another name.
 It was used for legacy browsers like IE8 that used non-standard names.
 This object is no longer used inside jQuery since all supported browsers now use the standard CSS property names.
+It will be removed in jQuery 4.0.

 **Solution:** Remove any uses of `jQuery.cssProps` in application code.

 ### \[isArray\] JQMIGRATE: jQuery.isArray is deprecated; use Array.isArray

 **Cause:** Older versions of JavaScript made it difficult to determine if a particular object was a true Array, so jQuery provided a cross-browser function to do the work.
 The browsers supported by jQuery 3.0 all provide a standard method for this purpose.
+This API will be removed in jQuery 4.0.

 **Solution:** Replace any calls to `jQuery.isArray` with `Array.isArray`.

 ### \[trim\] JQMIGRATE: jQuery.trim is deprecated; use String.prototype.trim

 **Cause:** Older versions of IE & Android Browser didn't implement a method to `trim` strings so jQuery provided a cross-browser implementation.
 The browsers supported by jQuery 3.0 all provide a standard method for this purpose.
+This API will be removed in jQuery 4.0.

 **Solution:** Replace any calls to `jQuery.trim( text )` with `text.trim()` if you know `text` is a string; otherwise, you can replace it with `String.prototype.trim.call( text == null ? "" : text )`.

 ### \[css-number\] JQMIGRATE: Number-typed values are deprecated for jQuery.fn.css( _(property name)_, value )

 **Cause:** In past versions, when a number-typed value was passed to `.css()` jQuery converted it to a string and added `"px"` to the end.
 As the CSS standard has evolved, an increasingly large set of CSS properties now accept values that are unitless numbers, where this behavior is incorrect.
 It has become impractical to manage these exceptions in the `jQuery.cssNumber` object.
 In addition, some CSS properties like `line-height` can accept both a bare number `2` or a pixel value `2px`. jQuery cannot know the correct way to interpret `$.css("line-height", 2)` and currently treats it as `"2px"`.
+With some exceptions, this behavior will be removed in jQuery 4.0.

 **Solution:** Always pass string values to `.css()`, and explicitly add units where required.
 For example, use `$.css("line-height", "2")` to specify 200% of the current line height or `$.css("line-height", "2px")` to specify pixels.
 When the numeric value is in a variable, ensure the value is converted to string, e.g. `$.css("line-height", String(height))` and `$.css("line-height", height+"px")`.